 There’s also a ton of pubs and restaurants close to SSE Hydro, particularly in Finnieston, an area recently pegged as one of the hippest places to live in Europe.

-Where to stay: The best hotels for sightseeing in Glasgow
+Where to stay in Glasgow: The best hotels for sightseeing

 For most travellers, the best area to stay in Glasgow is undoubtedly the city centre.
 In staying here, you’ll be up close and personal with many of the city’s top points of interest.
 For destinations a little further afoot, the main transport hubs of Glasgow (Glasgow Central, Queen Street Station, and Buchanan Street Bus Station) are also close by.